MidflightDigital/XX--STARLiGHT--twopointzero/README.md

 ### Theme Package: ###
 * Delete any previous installations of the theme before updating!
 * Open the XX -starlight- .zip
-* Extract the folders in the XX -starlight- folder into the root of your StepMania directory
+* Extract the folders in the XX -starlight- folder into the root of your StepMania directory (Please note that the SNCharacters Folder must be placed in the Appearance Folder     when using Project Outfox)

 * Extract the "group.ini" and "jacket.png" files into your DDR XX song pack folder.

 ### Hotfix: ###